modo-studio/framework-oriented/index.md

 {% endhighlight %}
 - Add all these projects to the workspace where the application is *(if it's not in a workspace, create one)*.
 - Define the linking between the frameworks.
 Be careful here because when Xcode will most likely use absolute routes for the links.
 Make sure that the `.framework` paths are relative to the build products folder.
-- Add an copy frameworks build phase in:
+- Add a copy frameworks build phase in:
   - The projects tests targets.
   - The applications targets.
 - Optionally you can define schemes for building and testing each of the frameworks individually, or create one that groups all of them.

 > If you are building cross-platform frameworks it's very easy to break the support for the platforms you're not building for in your workflow.
-To prevent this you can define a continous integration step in your pipeline, that build the frameworks for all the platforms that they are supposed to support.
+To prevent this, you can define a continuous integration step in your pipeline, that build the frameworks for all the platforms that they are supposed to support.

 ### CocoaPods